Arisaema species T-Z are found on this page.

 Tubers from Ganesh Mani nursery (India), grown and photographed by Giorgio Pozzi, May 2006.
 The first picture is of the spathe and the leaves.
 This species is male or bisexual when mature; in the second picture the male flowers are visible just at the mouth of the spathe.
 The third picture shows a bisexual spadix of upper white male flowers and a green small ovary below.
 The last picture shows different sizes, stem colours, and patterns in cultivation.

-Arisaema triphyllum ssp. triphyllum is the well known "Jack in the pulpit", with wide distribution in North America.
+Arisaema triphyllum is the well known "Jack in the pulpit", with wide distribution in North America.
 The plants may have different sizes and colors in the leaves and in the spathes.
 This was well described by Roy Herold, (Massachussets) who wrote: "I posted a description of the A. triphyllum that grow wild in the woods next my house.
 In an area perhaps 100 feet square, there is almost every variation in coloration you could imagine: spathes go from all green to white striped, to green on the outside and red on the inside, to nearly black all over; the spadix can be light green, green speckled with red or almost black; the stems too from green to dark red and leaves sometimes have red veins.
 A single plant can have any combination of these characteristics."
-Here some young plants from tubers received from the USA and grown in a pot with white and green spathes outside and purple inside.
+The first two photos from Giorgio Pozzi taken April 2007 show some young plants from tubers received from the USA and grown in a pot with white and green spathes outside and purple inside.
 The flowering period in Europe is April.
-Photos taken by Giorgio Pozzi April 2007.
+The second two photos were taken by John Lonsdale.

 Below is the green form, with a closeup of the spathe by Giorgio Pozzi April 2007.